teamfoxus/foxus-docs/docs/source/tutorials_particles.rst

 .. image:: _static/particles5.gif
    :align: center

-*You can experiment with other emission shapes and their sizes, too.*
+*Of course, you can experiment with other emission shapes and their sizes.*

-Let's say I want to create some particles inspired by the `bokeh effect <https://en.wikipedia.org/wiki/Bokeh>_` -- gently falling balls of semi-transparent light.
+Let's say I want to create some particles inspired by the `bokeh effect <https://en.wikipedia.org/wiki/Bokeh>`_ -- gently falling balls of semi-transparent light.
 There's a few things I'll want to change here.

 First, my bokeh are falling too quickly.
 If I open the "Gravity" sub-heading, I can see that by default a force of -9.8 is being applied to these particles along the green, vertical y axis.
 Changing this value to -1 makes them fall slower (and positive values would reverse their gravity).